patiphan2000/react-flashcard-app/README.md

 I personally created this application to help me learn French and also let me practice and learn about *React*.

 ## Release note
-> version `0.3.0`
+> version `0.3.1`

-add default image for category in case of error
+ - add polka dot to indicate flashcard side
+ - fixed appbar position

 ## Features
  - create category with cover image